 The Treloar Trust provides education, care, therapy, medical support and independence training to young people with physical disabilities from all over the UK and overseas.
 Our aim is to prepare these young people for adult life, giving them the confidence and skills to achieve their full potential.

-Founded in 1907 Treloar’s is a registered charity with a turnover of around £19 million.
-Most of our income comes from fees paid by local authorities or by private funding but we also need to raise approximately £2 million every year to keep Treloar’s at the forefront of education and services for physically disabled people.
+Founded in 1907 by the Lord Mayor of London, Treloar’s is a registered charity with a turnover of around £19 million.
+Most of our income comes from fees paid by local authorities or by private funding but we also need to fundraise approximately £2 million every year to provide additional therapies, support and equipment to keep Treloar’s at the forefront of education and services for physically disabled people.

-We also offer a range of Outreach Services to the wider disabled community and let the campus facilities to local sports and activity groups and for residential stays.
+The Trust also offers a range of Outreach Services to the wider disabled community and lets campus facilities to local sports and activity groups and for residential stays.